raman-chumber/chickencoop-wiki/Lab 7: Generate Clock events using Pi.md

              sudo hwclock -w - write the system time to the RTC sudo hwclock -s - set the system time from the RTC

+Running all these commands in terminal I got the following output.

 ![Screenshot 2018-04-30 12.30.42.png](https://bitbucket.org/repo/BgdaKR7/images/2390713276-Screenshot%202018-04-30%2012.30.42.png)

+##Part3: Converting and reading the temperature
+The DS3231M has an operating temperature range of -45 C to 85 C. The RTC stores its temperature data in two registers.
+The upper 8 bits, representing an integer, are stored in two's complement form in register 11h.
+The lower 2 bits, representing the fractional portion, are in register 12h.

+The RTC automatically converts the temperature (updates the registers) every 64s.
+The maximum allowed by the chip is once every second.
+A convert may be forced by setting the CONV bit of the Control register (0Eh) to 1.
+Once the convert is completed, the CONV is set to 0 and the temperature may be read.

+The following python code is used to convert, read, and display the temperature.

+## python

+import smbus
+import os

+# Release RTC 3231
+os.system('sudo rmmod rtc_ds1307')

+# Setup RTC 3231 for temperature reading
+bus = smbus.SMBus(1)
+address = 0x68
+CONV = 32

+# Force a conversion and wait until it completes
+def convTemp(address):
+    byte_control = bus.read_byte_data(address,0x0E)
+    if byte_control&CONV == 0:
+        bus.write_byte_data(address, 0x0E, byte_control|CONV)
+    byte_control = bus.read_byte_data(address,0x0E)
+    while byte_control&CONV != 0:
+        time.sleep(1)
+        byte_control = bus.read_byte_data(address,0x0E)
+    return True

+# Get temperature in degrees C
+def getTemp(address):
+    convTemp(address)
+    byte_tmsb = bus.read_byte_data(address,0x11)
+    byte_tlsb = bus.read_byte_data(address,0x12)
+    tinteger = (byte_tmsb & 0x7f) + ((byte_tmsb & 0x80) >> 7) * -2**8
+    tdecimal = (byte_tmsb >> 7) * 2**(-1) + ((byte_tmsb & 0x40) >> 6) * 2**(-2)
+    return tinteger + tdecimal

+Celsius = getTemp(address)
+Fahrenheit = 9.0/5.0 * Celsius + 32
+print Fahrenheit, "*F /", Celsius, "*C"

+##Conclusion
+Your pi now as a battery backed, accurate RTC installed and working.
+This allows quality data-logging and other applications.
+Additionally, the temperature data from the RTC is available for your use.
+In Basic GPIO on the Raspberry Pi, temperature data is used to light LEDs and send alerts.

 ##References
 [About Adafruit DS3231 Precision RTC Breakout](https://cdn-shop.adafruit.com/product-files/3013/DS3231.pdf)